nodejs/node/doc/api/fs.md

 used directly, for example when its accessibility is a signal from another process.

+On Windows, access-control policies (ACLs) on a directory may limit access to a file or directory.
+The `fs.access()` function, however, does not check the ACL and therefore may report that a path is accessible even if the ACL restricts the user from reading or writing to it.

 ## fs.accessSync(path[, mode])
 <!-- YAML
 added: v0.11.15